efael/matrix-dart-sdk/lib/src/voip/README.md

 When in SFU/Livekit mode, the sdk can handle sending and requesting encryption keys.
 Currently it uses the following events:

-- sending: `com.famedly.call.encryption_keys`
+- sending: `org.matrix.msc3401.call.encryption_keys`
-- requesting: `com.famedly.call.encryption_keys.request`
+- requesting: `org.matrix.msc3401.call.encryption_keys.request`

 You need to implement `EncryptionKeyProvider` and set the override the methods to interact with your actual keyProvider.
 The main one as of now is `onSetEncryptionKey`.